 Keep a pulse on your customer's voice by continuously learning from notes relevant to you.
 Spot larger patterns and opportunities to serve as a basis for long-term product strategy and build up your customer empathy quickly.

 allow you to group related notes together based on a set of filters.
 If all the notes you review in one sitting relate to a single type of customer or a certain area of your product, there will be less context-switching required, and you'll be able to link insights to your features quickly.
-Here are some tips on how to set up your note views to help you speed up your learning.
+Here are some tips on how to set up your Insights boards to help you speed up your learning.

 Review pre-linked feedback from portal votes and direct feature feedback